Four attorneys from Joseph, Hollander & Craft LLC have been honored by the highly regarded Best Lawyers in America® – 2018 Edition.

 Joseph is a member of the Kansas, Topeka and Douglas County Bar Associations.
 He serves on two Kansas Bar Association Committees and chairs the Topeka Bar Association’s Legislative Committee.

-M. Kristine Savage was honored in two sectors: Criminal Defense: General Practice and Criminal Defense: White Collar.
-Savage has extensive experience in complex federal and state criminal cases, including appeals.
+M. Kristine Lawless was honored in two sectors: Criminal Defense: General Practice and Criminal Defense: White Collar.
+Lawless has extensive experience in complex federal and state criminal cases, including appeals.
 Her primary practice focuses on family law, and the Kansas Supreme Court has certified her as a mediator in domestic cases.

 Ross A. Hollander was recognized for his expertise in three legal sectors: Employment Law – Management, Labor Law – Management, and Litigation – Labor and Employment.